Raycom Sports: Partnership with Jefferson-Pilot Communications

-For the 1981–82 season, the two companies formed a joint venture, Raycom/JP Sports, that won the package after the ACC turned down Metrosports' bid to renew its contract.
-Raycom also assisted ESPN2 by selling a 1995 Duke-Carolina basketball game that increased the channel's credibility with cable operators.
+For the 1981–82 season, the two companies formed a joint venture, Raycom/JP Sports, that won the package after the ACC declined Metrosports' bid to renew its contract.
+Raycom also assisted ESPN2 by selling a 1995 Duke–North Carolina basketball game that increased the channel's credibility with cable operators.
 In the 1983 season, Raycom experimented with a cable-oriented ACC service known as ACC Ticket.
-Raycom had built a large array of broadcasting rights until the 1990s, with rights for ACC, SEC, Pac-10, Metro, Big Eight, Big 12, and Southwest conferences.
-Raycom sub-licensed ACC games to national broadcasters (including CBS, and ESPN), regional sports networks, and local stations.
+Raycom had built a large array of broadcasting rights until the 1990s, with rights for ACC, SEC, Pac-10, Metro, Big Eight, Big 12 and Southwest conferences.
+Raycom sublicensed ACC games to national broadcasters (including CBS and ESPN), regional sports networks and local stations.
 However, with the rise of cable and regional sports networks, Raycom began to lose many of its college rights to competitors.

-In 1987, Raycom Sports has plans to set up an entertainment division, Raycom Entertainment, with an hour special Elvis' Graceland, which was fronted by Priscilla Presley, which was previously presented on Showtime, and the new Raycom Entertainment division would be headed by Peter G. Lenz, who previously ran The Television Program Source, and picked up by 125 stations, and all 27 of the 30 markets has been all cleared, and it will have an hour weekly series in development.
+In 1987, Raycom Sports created an entertainment division, Raycom Entertainment, with an hour-long special titled Elvis' Graceland, hosted by Priscilla Presley, that originally aired on Showtime.
+The new Raycom Entertainment division was led by Peter G. Lenz, who had previously run The Television Program Source.

-Unlike other sports syndicators, Raycom controlled nearly all advertising for the broadcast, but paid stations for the airtime.
-While this was a risky strategy at first, Raycom reaped a huge windfall since ACC games frequently garnered ratings in the 20s and 30s.
-The ACC's regional territory happened to include several fast-growing markets such as Charlotte, the Piedmont Triad, the Triangle, Hampton Roads, Richmond, Baltimore, and Washington, D.C.
+Unlike other sports syndicators, Raycom controlled nearly all advertising for its broadcasts, but it paid stations for airtime.
+While this was a risky strategy at first, Raycom reaped a huge windfall because ACC games frequently garnered high ratings.
+The ACC's regional territory included several fast-growing markets such as Charlotte, the Piedmont Triad, the Triangle, Hampton Roads, Richmond, Baltimore and Washington, D.C.